The 7 societal factors that influence the health and safety standards of an organisation

 Wealthy countries have the resources to enforce health and safety.
 Such countries have basic life amenities like food, shelter and clean water.
 In countries where these amenities are lacking, occupational health and safety suffer.

-In order words, there is a strong correlation between wealthy nations and good safety standards.
+In other words, there is a strong correlation between wealthy nations and good safety standards.

 Business risk profile.

-When a business has a high-risk activity, there is the possibility of workers getting an injury.
+When a business has a high-risk activity, there is the possibility of workers getting injured.
 So the business will have a high safety standard of control in its dealing.
 For example, the oil and gas industry has a higher safety standard than those companies that operate in an office.

 Level of sickness absence.

-However, this may make the business to be affected as well.
-More people going on sick leave means that work exposes the workers to health and safety hazards which need urgent attention.
+However, this may mar the business as well.
+More people going on sick leave means that work exposes the workers to health and safety hazards that need urgent attention.
 In the UK, the sickness absence has gradually reduced, though there are still lost days to sickness every year.

 READ ALSO.